Toyota Corolla Insurance Rates

 Toyota Corolla insurance cost comparison chart

-Column chart showing full coverage Toyota Corolla insurance rates range from $790 to $5,156
+Column chart showing Toyota Corolla insurance rates range from $790 to $5,156 for full coverage

-Insurance prices for a Toyota Corolla also have a wide range based on your driving characteristics, the trim level and model year, and liability limits and deductibles.
+Insurance prices for a Toyota Corolla also have a wide range based on physical damage deductibles and liability limits, your risk profile, and the model year and trim level.

-A more mature driver with a clean driving record and high deductibles may pay as little as $1,300 a year, or $108 per month, for full coverage.
-Prices are highest for drivers in their teens, where even good drivers can expect to pay at least $5,100 a year.
+More mature drivers with no violations or accidents and higher deductibles may pay as little as $1,300 annually on average, or $108 per month, for full coverage.
+Prices are much higher for drivers in their teens, since even excellent drivers should be prepared to pay at least $5,100 a year.
 View Rates by Age

-Where you choose to live has a huge impact on Toyota Corolla insurance prices.
-A driver around age 40 might see prices as low as $990 a year in states like Utah, Ohio, and New Hampshire, or at least $1,860 on average in New York, Michigan, and Florida.
+Where you choose to live plays a big part in determining prices for Toyota Corolla insurance prices.
+A good driver about age 40 could pay as low as $900 a year in states like North Carolina, Wisconsin, and Vermont, or have to pay at least $1,860 on average in Florida, New York, and Michigan.

 Toyota Corolla Insurance Rates by State